If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 1. We’re Capped at a One-Hour Workout

-Behind the scenes, each Cut Seven coach strives to invent new, innovative movements to incorporate into the Cut programming.
+Behind the scenes, each Cut Seven coach strives to incorporate innovative movements into the Cut programming.
 We pride ourselves on conjuring up creative movements to continuously challenge the body and take your workout to the next level.

 Every time we create a new exercise, it takes considerable time to demo that exercise.
 This creates a time strain on an already-tight window.

-If you want a 50-minute workout, coaches get exactly ten minutes to cram in demos, a quick Q-and-A, and a cool-down.
+If you want a 50 to 60-minute workout, coaches get exactly ten minutes to cram in demos, a quick Q-and-A, and a cool-down.
 With three different stations and 2-3 movements within each station, this gives the coach roughly 90 fucking seconds to explain each exercise.

 Within the Strength in Movement series, these time constraints will all but vanish, offering ample opportunity to ask questions and provide guidance on new moves.
 Within a typical Cut Seven class, we encourage you to approach new movements with the following mental cues: